Page Summary

 Uploaded Structured Data Files don't instantaneously create or update resources.
 Display & Video 360 might take anywhere from a few seconds to hours to process your SDFs and make the resulting updates.
-Files can be uploaded concurrently as long as they don't contain any overlapping resources.
+Multiple files can be uploaded concurrently as long as they don't contain any overlapping resources.

 To determine if your task is finished, regularly retrieve the operation using